Chymyst/chymyst-core/docs/chymyst02.md

 ```

-So far, this is entirely equivalent to hand-coded reactions for 8 initial values.
-It remains to transform the code to allow us to specify the number of initial values (8) to become a run-time parameter.
-Recursion is the obvious solution here.
-Let us refactor the above code using an auxiliary recursive function that takes an array `arr` of initial values as argument.
-The auxiliary function will also inject the initial values once we reach the bottom level of the tree:

 What we have done is a simple refactoring of code in terms of a recursive function.
 This refactoring would be the same in any programming language and is not specific to chemical machine programming.

-As the chemical machine is embedded in Scala,
-we are allowed to inline the call to `reduceOne()` and to rewrite the code like this:
+Let us now inline the call to `reduceOne()` and rewrite the code as a self-contained function:

 ```
 def reduceAll[B](arr: Array[B], res: M[B]) =